eleazarlemar-svg/My-Portfolio-/README.md

 ### Hotel Reservation Management System
 - Created a simple booking system project.
 - Helped to edit/create design in canva
+- Contributed to the project visual design and user interface using canva.

 ## Screenshots/Pictures